By Matt, Feb 2022

 - Turn off at Lava Hot Springs.
 Take a soak in the hot springs and see the nearby incredibly well-preserved historical town of Chesterfield, Idaho.
 Then head to Soda Springs and see the Soda Springs geyser, which erupts every hour on the hour.

 - Continue north to Idaho Falls (although Lava Hot Springs is located right off of I-15, so consider stopping in for a soak!).
-Idaho Falls is a nice, clean city with a graffiti art gallery, a beautiful temple (Church of Jesus Christ of Latter-Day Saints), the Museum of Clean, walking and biking paths along the Snake River.
-And just north of Idaho Falls is Bear World, and place we’ve visited many times with our kids; we just love it!
+If you backtrack and take I-15 North, you can stop in Pocatello and see the Museum of Clean then continue on.
+Idaho Falls is a nice, clean city with a graffiti art gallery, a beautiful temple (Church of Jesus Christ of Latter-Day Saints), and walking and biking paths along the Snake River.
+And just north of Idaho Falls is Bear World, a place we’ve visited many times with our kids; we just love it!
 You can either cut over on Route 26 or continue to West Yellowstone and then drop down into Grand Teton.

 Flying